manoj-23/CSharpToUmlConverter/README.md

-# Unility for convert C# to UML diagram.
+# Utility for convert C# to UML diagram.

 Console application.